taskcluster/taskcluster-docs/scheduler/index.md

 =====================
 The task-graph scheduler, hosted at **`scheduler.taskcluster.net`**, is responsible for scheduling dependent tasks with the queue.
-In this framework the queue ensures execution, but it does handle dependencies, nor is the queue aware of task specific results.
+In this framework the queue ensures execution, but it does not handle dependencies, nor is the queue aware of task specific results.
 The queue only cares about task completion, specifically that a task completed in a predictable manner.

 The task-graph scheduler on the other hand, doesn't care about which tasks are pending, whether or not machines crashes, etc. It cares about the result of